Kitware/VTK/Utilities/vtkfreetype/README.VTK.txt

-This directory contains a subset of the Freetype library (2.1.9) + some recent updates made to the cache subsystem.
+This directory contains a subset of the Freetype2 library (2.1.9) + some later updates made to the cache subsystem.

 We only include enough of the distribution to provide the functionalities